oracle-quickstart/oci-palo-alto-networks/cis-landing-zone/README.md

   - Tenancy OCID, User OCID, Compartment OCID, Private and Public Keys are setup properly.
 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `security-lists`,`dynamic-routing-gateways`, `subnets`, `network-load-balancers` and `instances`.
 - Quota to create the following resources: 3 VCNS, 6 subnets, and 6 compute instance.
-- Run successfully CIS landing zone hub/spoke architecture which supports Firewall Use-Case
+- Successfully Run CIS landing zone hub/spoke architecture which supports Firewall Use-Case.
+  - You will need to follow **Executing Instructions** outlined on [CIS Landing Zone Page](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart)
   - You will be using some output variables from this pre-req work in your deployment.

 ## Deployment Options